jchansen925/portfolio/ForkClone.md

 1. Open a terminal window.
 2. Go to the location where you want your cloned repo to reside.
-3. Clone the repo using HTTP or SSH.

-    Once you have successfully cloned the repository, a new sub-directory will appear in the location where you ran the clone repository commands.
-This new sub-directory will have the same name as the original repository that was cloned.
+    After you have successfully cloned the repo, a new sub-directory appears in the location where you ran the clone commands.
+This new sub-directory has the same name as the original repo that you cloned.

 1. Create your feature branch using ```git checkout -b my-feature```.